Frequently Asked Questions

 – Our UltraCast resin is best used for projects that require thicker pours (quarter inch to 2 inches thick).
 It will remain clear at these thicknesses, and is the hardest, most rigid curing resin that we offer.

-All of our resins are UV resistant and contain UV Inhibitors and HALS to help prevent yellowing overtime.
-However our regular Epoxy Resin & UltraCast Resin may still yellow over time with prolonged UV exposure.
-For complete UV protection, use our Professional Resin which is our only UV stable product.
+All of our resins are UV resistant and contain UV Inhibitors and HALS (hindered amine light stabilizer) to help prevent yellowing over time.
+For complete UV protection, use our Professional Resin which is our UV-stable product.

 Do not ingest any components of our Resins.
 However, once fully cured (after 72 hours), our resins are safe for incidental contact with food.